ashishakkumar/resource_allocator/simpler/README.md

 ## Overview

-The Resource Allocator is a system that transforms the recommendations from Elyx's HealthSpan AI into a personalized schedule of health activities.
+The Resource Allocator is a system that transforms the recommendations into a personalized schedule of health activities.
 It coordinates with resources such as equipment, specialists, and allied health professionals to adapt the plan based on their availability and the client's schedule.

 ## System Components